AdalgisaPerrelli/credit-score-classification-ml/README.md

 # Credit Score Classification with Machine Learning

 This project analyzes a Kaggle credit score dataset to predict each customer’s credit score class (`Poor`, `Standard`, `Good`) using machine learning methods for clustering and classification.
+The work was carried out as a group project within a Machine Learning course.

 ---